shuangxu96/PWRCTV/README.md

 * `Fig7_8_XG3.m`: Functions for evaluating the denoising performance on Beijing and Yulin datasets to reproduce Figs. 7-8 of the manuscript.
 * `Table_4_step1.m`: Functions for denoising on the Urban dataset.
 * `Table_4_step2.py`: Functions for classification on the denoised Urban dataset.
+* `Table5_Fig10.m`: Functions for hyperspectral pan-sharpening on the Milan dataset.
 * `datasets/`: Dataset download links.

 ## Usage